Aim Higher. Inspire and lead VLRC to maximize the health and independence of Canadians impacted by vision loss.

 If you are the kind of leader who possesses an ability to inspire others with clarity of vision, innovative thinking and tenacity to break through the status quo, this may be the opportunity for you.

-Vision Loss Rehabilitation Canada and Mirams Becker are committed to employment equity and diversity in the workplace; we welcome applications from women, racially visible individuals, people with disabilities, Indigenous peoples, LGBTQ+ persons and people with vision loss.
+Vision Loss Rehabilitation Canada and Mirams Becker are committed to employment equity and diversity in the workplace; we welcome applications from women, racially visible individuals, people with disabilities, Indigenous peoples, and LGBTQ+ persons.

 We are committed to providing persons with disabilities with equal opportunities and standards of goods and services, and we are fully compliant with applicable provincial Disabilities Acts.